5/7/2025

 speaker

-Craig Bichoux
+Craig Bichu

 Analyst, Bank of America

 Good afternoon.
 Thanks for taking the questions.
 Just one from me.
-And I appreciate the comments on the LDDs, and you still expect LDD growth or LDD placements to be above 24 in 25.
-But I wanted to get a sense for, have you heard or have you had discussions with some of the practices that are in your funnel thinking about purchasing an LDD?
-And if they have any concerns on a softer premium IOL market and whether that could have some impact on the timing or maybe the deferral of purchasing an LDD until they see that pick up?
+And I appreciate the comments on the LDDs and you still expect LDD growth or LDD placements to be above 24 in 25.
+But I wanted to get a sense for have you heard or have you had discussions with some of the practices that are in your funnel, thinking about purchasing an LDD, and if they have any concerns on a softer premium IOL market and whether that could have some impact on the timing or maybe the deferral of purchasing an LDD until they see that pick up?

 speaker